alexymleung/react_Memories/Project.md

 # 15 Framework for all pages created. also finished Chris & Cara sections

+# 16 fix bug of going directly to subroute causing an error, and also modifying the photoPage not showing the banner(header), by modifying the HeaderNav component.
+Add Homepage with carousel

+- fix subroute error, photoPage no banner, Add Homepage with carousel

 keyboard shortcut for navigation

 mouse over, to add transition and change color background add gradient color